Moore Marsden Law, Calculation and Examples During Divorce

-The words Moore Marsden don’t have much meaning to the average person.
-Moore Marsden could be a person’s unusual name or a couple of random words put together.
-But to Orange County family lawyers, the words are almost as familiar as community and separate property.
+The words Moore Marsden don't have much meaning to the average person.
+Moore Marsden could be a person's unusual name or a couple of random words put together.
+But to family law lawyers, the words are almost as familiar as community and separate property.

-Moore Marsden is the name of two separate cases decided by our Supreme Court (Marriage of Moore in 1980) and subsequently by our appellate court (Marriage of Marsden in 1982) that deal with the issue of whether the community should receive any money as a result of mortgage payments made during the marriage on a home that was owned by one spouse prior to the marriage or is otherwise that spouse’s separate property.
+Moore Marsden is the name of two separate cases decided by our Supreme Court (Marriage of Moore in 1980) and subsequently by our appellate court (Marriage of Marsden in 1982).
+These cases deal with the issue of whether the community should receive any money as a result of mortgage payments made during the marriage on a home that was owned by one spouse prior to the marriage or is otherwise that spouse's separate property.

 To understand the Moore Marsden formula and analysis better, let's look at the Marriage of Marsden case.